-How do you get the enterprise to disclose ur the information; information that may be potential business secrets or could be harmful to the company in other ways if they were disclosed?

-- Strict privacy trials for all statistics.
+- How do you get the enterprise to disclose ur the information; information that may be potential business secrets or could be harmful to the company in other ways if they were disclosed? - Strict privacy trials for all statistics.
 It may sometimes be good to refuse to disclose (other) data.
 If this becomes known to other potential respondents they will be more positive to disclose their data - Build a confidence in the statistical agency.
-Never make doubtful surveys or political opportunistic or market surveys.
-Avoid making errors.
-An article criticiseing the way a party preference study is done will affect respondents in all other studies. - Create a sense of responsability with the responding firm.
+Never do doubtful surveys or political opportunistic or market surveys.
+Avoid making errors. - Create a sense of responsability with the responding firm.
 "We will together work for a better Sweden".
 The state needs money (taxes) and information (statistics) in that process.
-Everyone must participate with his share.
+Everyone must participate with his share